tailwind/engineering-blog-posts/1-building-an-instagram-hashtag-typeahead-in-javascript/post.md

 In which cases would we want to display a typeahead?

 As it turns out, we would like to display the typeahead for case #1, but not cases #2 and #3.
-Typeaheads are powerful components, but they should be used only in cases where you *know* they are helpful to your user, which is why we only want to show our Typeahead when the user is typing a hashtag.
+Typeaheads are powerful components, but they should be used only in cases where you *know* they are helpful to your user, which is why we only want to show our typeahead when the user is typing a hashtag.

 ## To render the typeahead or not to render — That is the question